- by Bryan Veldboom - updated on 5/18/2022

-Summer weather means barbecues, pool parties and yes, yard work.
-As you dust off your battery-powered lawn mower or lawn tractor for the start of a new season, here are a few tips on how to get the most out of your battery’s life.
+Summer weather means barbecues, pool parties and, yes, yard work.
+As you dust off your riding lawn mower or lawn tractor for the start of a new season, here are a few tips to help you maintain its battery.

-Another useful tip is to place the battery in a battery box for safekeeping.
-A battery box will protect your battery from exterior damage.
-It also keeps it sealed off from corrosive or flammable materials and collects contaminants in the case of a spill.
-The NOCO Group U1 Battery box is designed for group U1-size batteries used in most lawn mowers and tractors and includes holes to accommodate charger cables.
+A battery box will help protect your battery from exterior damage.
+It also keeps it sealed off from corrosive or flammable materials and will collect contaminants in the case of a spill.
+The NOCO Group U1 Battery Box is sized for group U1-size batteries found in most lawn mowers and tractors and includes holes to accommodate charger cables.